midas-framework/midas/README.md

 ### Database Access

-We use postgresql and the [pgo library](https://github.com/erleans/pgo), there is a [gleam wrapper](https://github.com/gleam-experiments/pgo)
+We use Postgresql and the [pgo library](https://github.com/erleans/pgo), there is a [gleam wrapper](https://github.com/gleam-experiments/pgo)

 This does not give us models, we haven't missed them.
 (I would argue models have less value in a functional world, but different projects might miss them).